BidCarbon removal units

 Technical Governance Committee (TGC) Under the United Nations Framework Convention on Climate Change (UNFCCC) and the Kyoto Protocol, BRUs are issued within or outside the UK to reward emissions that are emissions stored or avoided through eligible BidCarbon Standard Scheme project activities.
 Each BRU issued represents one tonne of carbon dioxide equivalent (tCO2-e) greenhouse gases stored or avoided by an eligible project under the BidCarbon Standard Scheme.

-All carbon data from BidCarbon Standard Scheme projects is acquired using metrological or measuring equipment.
+All data from BidCarbon Standard Scheme projects is acquired using metrological or measuring equipment.
 It is digitally monitored, reported, and validated.
 A digital representation of a BRUs includes a digital image of a carbon credit created using blockchain technology.

 Some countries permit the inclusion of BRUs as data resources or digital assets on corporate balance sheets.
 This represents the most transparent and verifiable method of presenting carbon data, ensuring excellence in environmental accountability and financial integration.